 Some people think all web hosting is essentially the same, so they should choose the cheapest plan they can find.
 Others believe the best web hosting packages must cost more, so they choose a higher-priced package expecting a better service.
 So, which is the right approach?

 There’s truth to both arguments.
-The cheapest web hosting plans have to scrimp on speed, storage, features, customer support, and infrastructure to offer such compelling prices.
-Don’t be fooled by low banner prices.
-You’ll often find many features you need have a hidden extra cost.
-On the other hand, some more expensive web hosts will tempt you with marketing jargon and features that don’t apply to your business.
+The cheapest web hosting plans have to scrimp on speed, storage, features, customer support, and infrastructure to offer such prices.
+Don’t be fooled by low banner prices: you’ll often find many features you need have a hidden extra cost.
+On the other hand, more expensive web hosts will tempt you with marketing jargon and features that don’t apply to your business.

 5. Not knowing your limitations

 Finally, what level of support will the web hosting provider offer?
-Some managed hosting providers are there 24/7 to help you out on any technical problem relating to your web server, whereas others take a completely hands-off approach.
-The support you will receive from the web hosting provider makes a big difference to the amount of time and money your in-house staff will spend administering your website, and will therefore affect your bottom line.
+Some managed hosting providers are available 24/7 to help with any technical problem, while others take a completely hands-off approach.
+The support you'll receive from a web hosting provider makes a big difference to the amount of time and money your staff will spend administering your site, and will therefore affect your bottom line.